devilry/devilry-django/not_for_deploy/docs/developer/testing.rst

 =============
 For a lot of cases, simply using ``mommy.make()`` is enough, but Devilry has a recursive hierarchi where time matters.
-To make this easier to handle, we have a set of model mommy recipes that that we use the objects that require time.
+To make this easier to handle, we have a set of model mommy recipes that that we use to create the objects that require date/time.
 The old test helpers used relative time to solve the challenge of building :class:`devilry.apps.core.models.Period` and :class:`devilry.apps.core.models.Assignment` objects, but the model mommy recipes solves this in a more elegant manner.